zlib-ng/zlib-ng/PORTING.md

 Please note that zlib-ng in zlib-compat mode is API-compatible but not ABI-compatible, meaning that you cannot simply replace the zlib library/dll files and expect the application to work.
-The application will need to be recompiled against the zlib-ng headers and libs to ensure full compatability.
+The application will need to be recompiled against the zlib-ng headers and libs to ensure full compatibility.

 **Advantages:**
 - Easy to port to, since it only requires a recompile of the application and